skius/grabapl/grabapl/README.md

 - [ ] add icu-like crate `grabapl` that re-exports grabapl_core (current grabapl) and grabapl_syntax.

 # TODOs for handover/documentation:
-- [ ] Push the petgraph subgraph_monomorphism branch to a fork and depend on that instead.
+- [x] Push the petgraph subgraph_monomorphism branch to a fork and depend on that instead.
 - [ ] Finish template client
-  - [ ] Rust semantics implementation + docs
+  - [x] Rust semantics implementation + docs
   - [ ] FFI library + docs, exposing everything
   - [ ] NPM web client (javascript only) with some examples
     - [ ] Typescript?
       - won't update the existing demos to be typescript
   - [ ] README, document cargo.toml and grabapl relative link
+  - [ ] push to crates.io?
 - [ ] Document operation builder and what the function calls do
 - [ ] Document the semantics trait and the required associated type traits.
   - [ ] semantics